jtkovacs/jtkovacs.github.io/REFS/models.md

 Difference between Lyapunov processes (reaches an equilibrium that need not be unique or efficient) and Markov processes (stochastic equilibrium that doesn’t depend on initial conditions).

-WEEK 6    COORDINATION & CULTURE
+# Models of coordination & culture

 Culture: http://www.worldvaluessurvey.org/WVSContents.jsp, http://geert-hofstede.com/national-culture.html
 differences between groups and